Mexico - Country Commercial Guide

 Textiles

 Non-woven textiles are very popular in the recreation industry.
-During the COVID-19 pandemic these became even more popular, as they serve as the raw material for many medical protective garments.
+During the COVID-19 pandemic these became even more popular, as they serve as raw material for many medical protective garments.
 Non-woven polypropylene fabric is also popular in mining for its tensile strength and high resistance to acids and alkalis.
 There are a good number of Mexican manufacturers of non-woven fibers.

 Opportunities